 People with PCA also have problems with:

-- Judging distances and depths Crossing roads and using escalators or stairs can become difficult.
-This can also be difficult if there are lots of shadows, lights or patterns.
+- Judging distances and depths: Crossing roads and using escalators or stairs can become difficult.
+Moving around can also be difficult if there are lots of shadows, lights or patterns.
 A person may reach out to grasp an object but miss it.

 - Light sensitivity: Finding bright light uncomfortable, including glare from shiny surfaces.
 People may have unusual colour experiences such as seeing patches of colour when it is dark.